This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Once the rice cools completely, transfer it to an airtight container.
 Store it for up to 3 days.

 - When you’re ready to finish and serve your risotto, bring the rice to room temperature and heat a pan over medium heat.
-Add the rice to the pan along with warmed chicken stock (you won’t need as much as you used when first preparing the rice, so just add it gradually to reach the texture you want), stirring as you add the stock.
+Add the rice to the pan and warmed chicken stock (you won’t need as much as you used when first preparing the rice, so just add it gradually to reach the texture you want), stirring as you add the stock.

-Mushroom Risotto Add-ins
+Mushroom Risotto Variations

 - If you like garlic, you can saute a bit of fresh garlic before the rice, or add a pinch of garlic powder to the dish.